Trump's China Tariff Threat Roils Markets Around the World

 U.S. international trade data are also set to be released, which will give an indication of the health of the American trade balance.

-In the foreign-exchange markets, the Japanese yen gained 0.4% against the U.S. dollar after rising 1.3% overnight, its biggest single-day gain in more than two years.
-The Australian dollar, which is vulnerable to trade concerns, weakened to the lowest since January.
+In the foreign-exchange markets, the Japanese yen gained 0.5% against the U.S. dollar after rising 1.3% overnight, its biggest single-day gain in more than two years.

 The Chinese yuan hit 6.9769 a dollar in the offshore market, its weakest since November.